I went back to Apple’s $19 EarPods — and I didn’t completely hate it | CNN Underscored

 The microphone is better than more expensive earbuds

-There’s a reason you see TikTokkers everywhere holding the EarPods’ long, rectangular mic module to their face while recording videos and voice overs.
+There’s a reason you see TikTokkers everywhere holding the EarPods’ long, rectangular mic module to their face while recording videos and voice-overs.
 The microphone quality is shockingly good for a cheap pair of earbuds, and sounded clearer and more consistent than the much more expensive Beats Fit Pro when I compared audio recordings of the two.
-This is one major perk of having a wired connection free of interference, as well as a mic that’s actually positioned near your mouth rather than pointed towards it from your ear.
+This is one major perk of having a wired connection free of interference as well as a mic that’s actually positioned near your mouth rather than pointed toward it from your ear.

 Bottom line